Share this article

 The Polkadot pavilion on the Promenade at the World Economic Forum in Davos, Switzerland (Sandali Handagama/CoinDesk)

-Despite the growing amount of Polkadot’s token DOT being locked up in recent months, its market capitalization as a percentage of ether’s has been in constant decline since the start of November 2021, Coinbase said in a report dated June 2.
+Despite the growing amount of Polkadot’s token DOT being locked up in recent months, its market capitalization as a percentage of ether’s (ETH) has been in constant decline since the start of November 2021, Coinbase said in a report dated June 2.

 • DOT benefits from inflationary pressures as more tokens are locked up or bonded with every parachain auction.
 Parachains are individual networks running in parallel to create a harmonized, interoperable ecosystem.